Meet Our Team

 Norma Angelica Gutierrez - PhD Student - Immunology

-Norma graduated from University of California, San Diego (UCSD) with a B.S. in Molecular and Cellular Biology.
+Norma Angelica graduated from University of California, San Diego (UCSD) with a B.S. in Molecular and Cellular Biology.
 Afterwards, she spent two years at La Jolla Institute for Immunology studying myeloid immune responses to mouse and human tumors.
 Now, as a PhD student in the lab, her work focuses on developing novel cell therapies to disrupt antigen-specific tolerance in metastasis.

 |

-Lan Zheng - Life Science Research Professional 1
+Yipeng Zhang - Life Science Research Professional 1

 Lan graduated from The University of Texas at Austin with a B.S. in Biomedical Engineering and a minor in Business.
 At UT Austin, Lan worked with Dr. Amy Brock to re-engineer the ClonMapper barcoding system to study how intra-tumoral heterogeneity and plasticity contribute to drug resistance in triple-negative breast cancer.
 She also worked with Dr. Wei Wei at the Institute for Systems Biology to investigate targeted therapy resistance through adaptive mutability and DNA repair changes in BRAF-mutant melanoma.
 As a Life Science Research Professional in the Reticker-Flynn Lab, Lan is interested in studying the co-evolutionary dynamics between tumors and the immune response during metastasis.
 Outside of the lab, Lan enjoys social dancing, reading, playing piano, and finding the best tacos in town.